mbarcia/CSV-Payments-PoC/docs/annotations/pipeline-step.md

 - `retryWait`: The retry wait time for this step
 - `maxBackoff`: The maximum backoff time for this step
 - `jitter`: Whether to enable jitter for this step
-- `concurrency`: The concurrency limit for this step
+- `parallel`:  Whether to enable parallel processing for this step

 ### Example